Bury My Heart At Wounded Kneeby Dee Brown Year Published: 1970, 2010

 What started out as a survey of the twelve leading American history textbooks has ended up being what the San Francisco Chronicle calls "an extremely convincing plea for truth in education."
 In Lies My Teacher Told Me, James W. Loewen brings history alive in all its complexity and ambiguity.
 Beginning with pre-Columbian history and ranging over characters and events as diverse as Reconstruction, Helen Keller, the first Thanksgiving, the My Lai massacre, 9/11, and the Iraq War, Loewen offers an eye-opening critique of existing textbooks, and a wonderful retelling of American history as it should―and could―be taught to American students.

-by Beverly Daniel Tatum Year Published: 2017
+Why Are All the Black Kids Sitting Together in the Cafeteria?by Beverly Daniel Tatum Year Published: 2017

 Walk into any racially mixed high school and you will see Black, White, and Latino youth clustered in their own groups.
 Is this self-segregation a problem to address or a coping strategy?
 Beverly Daniel Tatum, a renowned authority on the psychology of racism, argues that straight talk about our racial identities is essential if we are serious about enabling communication across racial and ethnic divides.
 These topics have only become more urgent as the national conversation about race is increasingly acrimonious.
 This fully revised edition is essential reading for anyone seeking to understand the dynamics of race in America.

 Time To Eat: A First Look at Table Mannersby Malika Saban Year Published: 2021